What is a cap and what is a hat?

 We are capmakers, he explains me.
 Everything we make is from woven materials, cut by a tailor’s scissor and sewn together on a sewing machine.
 Hatmakers, they work mostly with felt, which is then steamed and pressed into shape.
 Both categories apply to making headgear, but the artisanship is anything alike.

 “Ich bin ein Mützenmacher” Herr Bullmann said to his apprentice, with a severe voice pitch and sincere pride.
 And from that day, Wilgart understood the distinction.

 Danish milliners society

-Some of the great milliners in Copenhagen are experimenting with capmaking, and therefore has a couple of caps in their portfolio.
-However, when looking at the process and methods used to making those pieces, I get the feeling inside of me not knowing whether to laugh or cry.
+Some of the great milliners in Copenhagen are experimenting with capmaking, and therefore have a couple of caps in their portfolio.
+However, when looking at the process and methods used to making those pieces, I get the feeling inside of not knowing whether to laugh or cry.
 Not meant in a taunting way, but the workarounds when making those, de facto beautiful and admirable headpieces, just have so much of a DIY (Do-it-yourself) feeling to them.
 Which in the end proves that humans – and hatters in particular – are very creative and skilled people, able to work out finished goods in areas that detours their original craft.